ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 shaping and de-bursting in ) and "Timeliness" (path selection and DSCP default in connection / buffering and DSCP per content) --- in both cases, I don't see how to achieve the functionality when having them only in one of the places.]
+\[MICHAEL: Thanks for cleaning.
+I think whatever makes sense per-content can be placed there and only there.
+If you then want to make them per-connection, this is a minor implementation detail: an implementation could simply use the same data structure to always hand over upon sending, so if you want to change this once and keep it the same for all subsequent calls, you just change the data structure once.
+I don't think this implementation detail warrants the extra document length of having these in both places for us (and if you want to hint at this possibility, it's just one sentence to add).]

 The Send action takes per-Content send parameters which control how the